timothyb0912/blog/_posts/2021-11-20-Story-importance.md

 and this role persists across disciplines with vastly different contexts.
 As a result, we get a wide range of story types that we can use.

-Given that we're trained in statistics, starting with stories in quantitative research is no surprise.
+Given that we're trained in engineering, starting with stories in quantitative research is no surprise.
 Essential reading in this area includes Andrew Gelman and Thomas Basbøll's '[When Do Stories Work?
 Evidence and Illustration in the Social Sciences](http://www.stat.columbia.edu/~gelman/research/published/storytelling.pdf).'